openstax/napkin-notes/phil/s014-demo.md

 - Editing draft removes Due date
 - if TaskPlan is only assigned to 1 period then other period tabs should be disabled
   - impacts calendar popup, class aggregate view

+## Calendar

+- How is a draft determined?
+- Handle state when is_publish_requested is true but TaskPlan isn't published yet

+## HW Builder

+- validation (open/due dates, and for each period)
+- opensAt should be today by default
+- Test Disabling Delete after opensAt
+- Test Disable adding more exercises/Readings after opensAt date
+- Disable editing opensAt after opensAt (I think.
+Maybe confirm w/ Fred?)

+## Bio content (maybe BE)

+- remove units
+  - from chapter_section
+  - sections should be a single module, not a chapter

+## Roster

+- remove unsupported buttons (reset pass, add student)

+## Learning Guide

+- styling the list is staggered (see demo) maybe fixed with new mockup (no Edit button)
+- buttons should create a new Practice (with page_ids)

+## Phil

+Figure out how to test various states for TaskPlans, Tasks (overdue but can still answer), Exports